 When furthering your career, it can be tough to know where to start.
 Whether you’re stuck in a job you hate or just graduating from university, taking that first step to change can be incredibly scary.

-Whilst I know not everyone will have an easy route to furthering their career, I wanted to help make your path a little bit easier by sharing 10 ways to progress professionally and why you should consider doing it.
+Whilst I know not everyone will have an easy route to furthering their career, I wanted to help make your path a little bit easier by sharing ten ways to progress professionally and why you should consider doing it.

-What Should You Further Your Career?
+Why Should You Further Your Career?

-If you’re unsure whether or not you want to put the time and effort into furthering your career, here are a couple of reasons you should definitely consider it:
+If you’re unsure whether or not you want to put the time and effort into furthering your career, here are a couple of reasons you should consider it:

 If you’re currently in a job that isn’t giving you job satisfaction because it’s not challenging enough, moving on and stepping up the career ladder is a great way to give yourself the challenge you need.
-It may take a couple of months to settle into your new job, but you’ll soon find it makes it you much happier than you were before.
+It may take a couple of months to settle into your new job, but you’ll soon find it makes you much happier than you were before.

-Ways To Further Your Career
+Way to Further Your Career